meyersa/new-web/readme.md

 ## Todo
 - Move posts to one directory and tag with type for parsing for individual area
 - Add a recent page all section on main portfolio
+- Make a python notebook or something for optimizing images in directory to webp

 ## Prod Build
 A Dockerfile has been provided for production building